MinatoNamikaze02/automatic-landing-system-spacecraft/README.md

     * closing
     * thinning
     * hit or miss transform
-    * object coordinate extractiong and size estimation using morphological techniques and otsu's algorithm.
+    * object coordinate extraction and size estimation using morphological techniques and otsu's algorithm.

 - Freq-domain.ipynb
   * Applied band-pass and band-reject filter.